andreyvit/yoursway-magic-ecabu/doc/README-highlevel.txt

 Notes:

-Platform names used by various components and platform names used by the product don't have to match, so the platform name is specified twice (as <platform> and inside <versionspec>).
+Platform names used by various components and platform names used by the suite don't have to match, so the platform name is specified twice (as <platform> and inside <versionspec>).

 mae-create-pack